 Another example of placing a disclosure might look something like this:

-As you can see, the disclosure is placed at the beginning of the section that includes affiliate links, letting readers know what theyโre in for right from the start.
-This way, readers know what kind of links theyโre clicking on.
+As you can see, the disclosure, including affiliate links, is placed at the beginning of the section, letting readers know what they’re in for right from the start.
+This way, readers know what kind of links they’re clicking on.

-A lot of affiliate networks already have widgets you can add to your site, so there’s no need for you to create one yourself.
+Many affiliate networks already have widgets you can add to your site, so you do not need to create one yourself.

 Amazon affiliate disclosure example